google/WebFundamentals/src/content/en/updates/News/2015/03/increasing-engagement-with-app-install-banners-in-chrome-for-android.markdown

 a good experience.
 We will likely be changing all the heuristics over time.

 **Can I decide when to prompt the user****?**
-No, we are not letting developers actively prompt the user to Add to Homescreen.
+No, we are not letting developers actively prompt the user to Add to Home Screen.

 **You said that I will only get the banner if I visit the site on two different days.
 How on earth do I test it?**